xingyc520bio/Xing-yicai-blog/content/home/talks.md

 # Order that this section appears on the page.
 weight: 70

-title: 'Recent & Upcoming Talks'
+title: 'Talks at classes and group meetings'
 subtitle:

 content: